6809 GDB

 Using DDD

-Once built, DDD can be started using m6809-gdb as its debugger, and told to connect to XRoar on its default port:
+DDD (Data Display Debugger) is a graphical front-end for GDB.
+It can be started using m6809-gdb, and told to connect to XRoar on its default port:

 $ ddd --debugger m6809-gdb --eval-command="target remote localhost:65520"